Glossary of GPS Terms

 A group of pseudorandom noise codes that GPS satellites transmit.
 There are 32 codes in the group, and every satellite is assigned one.
 It comprises a 1023-bit pattern called a Gold Code that modulates the L1 signal.

 Refers to either the specific set of satellites used in calculating positions or all the satellites visible to a GPS receiver at one time.

 Also called a control station.
-A monumented point to which coordinates have been, or are being assigned by the use of surveying observations.
-The National Geodetic Survey maintains a nation-wide set of control points.
+A monumented point to which coordinates have been or are being assigned by surveying observations.
+The National Geodetic Survey maintains a nationwide set of control points.

-Control segment A world-wide network of GPS monitoring and control stations that ensure the accuracy of satellite positions and their clocks.
+A worldwide network of GPS monitoring and control stations that ensure the accuracy of satellite positions and their clocks.